jaythecelt/SimpleApp/readme.md

 The IMX7 is flashed with Anrdroid Things Dev Preview 6.1

 ## The problem
 Sluggish UI response when switching activities (takes over 4 seconds to switch activities); response of all views is sluggish - buttons, seek bars, checkboxes, etc...
-The original reporter of this bug (no...@gmail.com) tracked the problem down to portiat mode; this example is another confirmation of this analysis.
+The original reporter of this bug (no...@gmail.com) tracked the problem down to portriat mode; this example is another confirmation of this analysis.

-## Runing the app
+## The code
 SimpleApp contains two activities, each with some dummy Buttons, SeekBars, Checkboxes and TextViews.
 Both activites are set to portrait mode in the app's manifest:

 ```
 <activity android:name=".MainActivity"
           android:theme="@style/Theme.AppCompat.Light.NoActionBar"
-          android:screenOrientation="landscape">
+          android:screenOrientation="portrait">
 ```
 and
 ```<activity android:name=".AnotherActivity"